EyobABN/littlelemon/README.md

 ### Ordering

-* The `/api/menu-items` and `/api/orders` endpoints support ordering by the following fields:
+The `/api/menu-items` and `/api/orders` endpoints support ordering by the following fields:

-#### Menu Items ordering fields:
+#### Menu Items ordering fields

-- `title`: order alphabetically by the name of the menu item
+* `title`: order alphabetically by the name of the menu item
-- `price`: order numerically by the price of the menu item
+* `price`: order numerically by the price of the menu item

-#### Orders ordering fields:
+#### Orders ordering fields

-- `date`: order by date the order was made on
+* `date`: order by date the order was made on
-- `total`: order by the total price of the order
+* `total`: order by the total price of the order

 To specify the order in which the responses should be presented, one or more of these fields can be included in the `ordering` query parameter.
 To sort in ascending order, include the desired fields directly.
 To sort in descending order, prepend the field with `-`.
-For instance, to order menu items by category in ascending order and then by price in descending order, use the following query:
+For instance, to order menu items by category in ascending order and then by price in descending order, the following query can be used:

 ```plaintext
 /api/menu-items?ordering=category,-price